MuziZim/Getting-and-cleaning-data/README.md

 --------------------------------------------------

 "4.
-Appropriately labels the data set with descriptive variable names."
+Appropriately label the data set with descriptive variable names."

 Rename the file with variable names V1:V561 with the descriptions from the features file: features.txt

 --------------------------------------------------

 "5.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."
+From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject."

+Incorporate subject identification data: subject_train.txt and subject_test.txt

+Roll-up (like a pivot-table) to show the following;
+Columns: variables
+Rows (l1): subject
+Rows (l2): activity type